UCLALibrary/research-tips/_tutorials/2017-04-12-deconstructing-the-elevator-speech.markdown

 ### So what is an elevator speech?

 <p>In a research setting, an elevator speech introduces you as a researcher, your research questions, and the significance of your research.
-Because an elevator speech is short, typically 30 seconds to 2 minutes, it is a great way to introduce and share your research with others at formal networking events, conferences, casual conversations, or even during an actual elevator ride.</p>
+Because an elevator speech is short, typically 30 seconds to 2 minutes, it is a great way to introduce and share your research with others at formal networking events, {% include glossary-term.html term="academic conference" termshown="academic conferences," %} casual conversations, or even during an actual elevator ride.</p>

 <p>Ultimately, your elevator speech should provide a 'hook' and make your listener want to know more about your research! </p>